-Fixing a rate can also be a savvy move for first time buyers as they will know that if they can meet their current repayments they are secure in their new home for a number of years.
+Fixing a rate can also be a savvy move for first-time buyers as they will know that if they can meet their current repayments they are secure in their new home for a number of years.

-Though, it’s most sensible to approach the question of when to fix from a personalised perspective based on your own circumstances and forecasts of income and outgoings, or you could find yourself obsessing about the markets and factors beyond your control.
+However, it's most sensible to approach the question of when to fix from a personalised perspective based on your own circumstances and forecasts of income and outgoings, or you could find yourself obsessing about the markets and factors beyond your control.

-After the 2008 crash fixed-rate mortgages of 5-10 years all but disappeared, but they are making a comeback, with many lenders bringing out mortgages with fixed rate for 10 years at some of the lowest rates ever offered.
+After the 2008 crash, fixed-rate mortgages of 5-10 years all but disappeared.
+But they are making a comeback, with many lenders bringing out mortgages with fixed rate for 10 years at some of the lowest rates ever offered.